-There are 2 domains which both belong to companies who are selling e-books.
+There are 2 domains that both belong to companies that are selling e-books.
 Domain A can make up to $8000 profit in a month, while domain B can only perform half as good, which is $4000.
-Applying the x10 multiplicator, it would be an easy choice since A would be worth $80.000 and B would be worth only $40.000.
+Applying the x10 multiplicator, would be an easy choice since A would be worth $80.000 and B would be worth only $40.000.

 Now let’s give them names: